Try This: Display with Variable Labels

 Example script: first_string_your_turn

-• Enter this script and save it as first_string_your_turn.
+• Enter, name, and save first_string_your_turn.

 # first_string_your_turn